 Sharding vs Partitioning

-Sharding is about scaling databases by distributing data across multiple machines.
-There are two main strategies for this: sharding and partitioning.
+Sharding scales a database by spreading data across many machines.
+The two main strategies are sharding and partitioning.

 Sharding

-Sharding involves splitting a large database into smaller, more manageable pieces called shards.
+Sharding splits a large database into smaller pieces called shards.
 Each shard is a separate database that holds a subset of the data.
-Sharding is typically done based on a specific key, such as user ID or geographic location.
-Each shard can be hosted on a different server, allowing for horizontal scaling.
+You usually shard by a key, such as user ID or location.
+Each shard can live on a different server.
+This gives horizontal scaling.

 How sharding is achieved?

-1. Consistent hashing can be used to determine which shard a particular piece of data belongs to.
+- Consistent hashing can decide which shard holds a piece of data.

-2. Application logic or a database load balancer can route queries to the appropriate shard based on the sharding key.
+- App logic or a database load balancer can route each query to the right shard.
+It uses the sharding key.

-3. Database load balancer can also help when there is query that spans multiple shards.
+- A database load balancer also helps when a query spans many shards.
 One such example is Vitess for MySQL.

 Partitioning